maurodf0/maurodf0/README.md

 - ⚡ A **full-stack Nuxt 4 app** for WP editorial and SEO management
 - 🔌 Custom **WordPress themes** and headless CMS integrations
 - 🧠 Improving **scalable full-stack architecture** with Nitro + Supabase
+- 📱 Learning **Flutter** to expand into cross-platform mobile development

 ---